aws-samples/serverless-patterns/eventbridge-cloudwatch-cdk-java/README.md

 The CDK stack deploys the resources and the IAM permissions required to run the application.

 The EventBridge rule filters the events based upon the defined criteria.
-When matching events are sent to EventBridge that trigger the rule, they are published to the CloudWatch Logs Group.
+Matched events are published to the CloudWatch Logs log group.

 ## Testing